-More and more services are getting deployed adopting the MPEG-DASH standard and we see an increasing offer of various live events -24/7 or special events for a limited time - which are solely delivered over the open Internet without any quality guarantees.
+More and more services are getting deployed adopting the MPEG-DASH standard and we see an increasing offer of various live events - 24/7 or special events (e.g., operas, festivals, sports) for a limited time which are solely delivered over the open Internet without any quality guarantees.
 Most of these services are offered for free including advertisements, which provide service providers means for monetization.
-In this paper we present research that led to the deployment of bitcodin, a live transcoding and streaming-as-a-service platform using the MPEG-DASH standard which is - at the time of writing this paper - used for both live 24/7 and event-based temporary services within bitdash, our adaptive client framework.
+In this paper we present research that led to the deployment of bitcodin, a live transcoding and streaming-as-a-service platform using the MPEG-DASH standard which is - at the time of writing this paper - used for both live 24/7 and event-based temporary services and bitdash, our adaptive client framework.
 The system architecture is described in Section 2 and Section 3 provides details about our live transcoding and streaming-as-a-service.
 Quality of Experience (QoE) and client support mechanisms for live streaming are described in Section 4 and Section 5 concludes the paper.
+Please note that this paper has been published within IEEE ICME 2015 Industry Track [4].

-2. SYSTEM ARCHITECTURE
+2. System Architecture